KubeRocketCI/docs/docs/user-guide/cd-pipeline-details.md

 Every codebase has a branch that has its own codebase stream - a Docker container that is an output of the build for the corresponding branch.

 :::note
-  For more information on the main terms used in EPAM Delivery Platform, please refer to the [KubeRocketCI Glossary](../glossary.md)
+  For more information on the main terms used in KubeRocketCI, please refer to the [KubeRocketCI Glossary](../glossary.md)
 :::

 ![KubeRocketCI CD pipeline](../assets/user-guide/edp-cd-pipeline.png "KubeRocketCI CD pipeline")